Sorry, you need to enable JavaScript to visit this website.

 Content

 The proposal should describe the current state of the WG and the data product.
-Please consider the following questions when preparing your proposal:
+Please consider the following questions when preparing the proposal:

 - How is the creation/maintenance/curation of a database in line with the objectives of the WG?